European People's Party: EPP Political Assembly

 The Political Assembly defines the political positions of the EPP between Congresses and decides on membership applications, political guidelines and the budget.
 The Political Assembly is composed of designated delegates from EPP member parties, associated parties, member associations, and other affiliated groups.
 The Political Assembly meets at least three times a year.

 Congress

 The Congress is the highest decision-making body of the EPP.
 It is composed of delegates from member parties, EPP associations, EPP Group MEPs, the EPP Presidency, national heads of party and government, and European Commissioners who belong to a member party, with the numbers of delegates being weighted according to the EPP's share of MEPs, and individual delegates being elected by member parties according to member parties' rules.

 Under the EPP's statutes, the Congress must meet once every three years, but it also meets normally during the years of elections for the European Parliament (every five years), and extraordinary Congresses have also been summoned.
 The Congress elects the EPP Presidency every three years, decides on the main policy documents and electoral programmes, and provides a platform for the EPP's heads of government and party leaders.

+Funding

+As a registered European political party, the EPP is entitled to European public funding, which it has received continuously since 2004.

+Below is the evolution of European public funding received by the EPP.

+In line with the Regulation on European political parties and European political foundations, the EPP also raises private funds to co-finance its activities.
+As of 2025, European parties must raise at least 10% of their reimbursable expenditure from private sources, while the rest can be covered using European public funding.

+Below is the evolution of contributions and donations received by the EPP.